end-of-term/eot2024/seed-lists/README.md

 * NCES-20250212.xlsx.
 1700 seeds (HTML and PDF) From National Center for Ed.
 Statistics.
 A lot of the material is new in 2024.
 * Federal-Executive-Institute-20250213.xlsx. sheet with 292 seeds (via OPM) that include all about links from their site along with links to every class currently in their catalog.
 * NNSA-20250218.xlsx.
 765 seeds from the National Nuclear Safety Admin.
+* HUD_comm_development-20250220.xlsx.
+1100 seeds from HUD Office of Community Planning and Development.

 ### Internet Archive seeds
 Seeds supplied by Antoine McGrath of Internet Archive: